Malaysia to go ahead with skyscraper despite stolen funds

-KUALA LUMPUR, Malaysia (AP) — Malaysia says it will not cancel a skyscraper project billed as the tallest in the region even though 3 billion ringgit ($747 million) from the venture has been misappropriated by the 1MDB state fund linked to former premier Najib Razak.
+KUALA LUMPUR, Malaysia (AP) — Malaysia said Thursday it will not cancel a skyscraper project billed as the tallest in Southeast Asia, even though 3 billion ringgit ($747 million) from the venture has been misappropriated by the 1MDB state fund linked to former premier Najib Razak.

-Finance Minister Lim Guan Eng says Najib’s government has since 2012 guaranteed borrowings, extended advances and purchased land from TRX City Sendirian Berhad amounting to nearly 3.7 billion ringgit ($921.4 million), but 3.067 billion ($764 million) of that was misappropriated by 1MDB, mainly to repay its loans.
+Finance Minister Lim Guan Eng said Najib’s government had since 2012 guaranteed borrowings, extended advances and purchased land from TRX City Sendirian Berhad amounting to nearly 3.7 billion ringgit ($921.4 million), but 3.067 billion ($764 million) of that was embezzled by 1MDB, mainly to repay its loans.

-Lim says the TRX management will lodge complains with authorities investigating the 1MDB scandal over the stolen fund.
+The new revelation of embezzlement linked to 1MDB comes more than a month after Najib’s coalition, which had ruled Malaysia since independence from Britain in 1957, suffered a shocking defeat in May 9 polls partly due to voters’ anger over the scandal.
+The fund is being investigated in the U.S. and several other countries for alleged theft and money laundering.

-A new government that won May’s elections has reopened the investigation into alleged theft and money laundering at 1MDB that was stifled during Najib’s rule.
+Lim said the stolen TRX fund was a “classic example” of how government money was misappropriated by 1MDB and that he had instructed the TRX management to lodge complains with authorities investigating the defunct fund.

 Most Read Business Stories